 Update: since we have been making this fresh every week I wanted to experiment a little to improve it even more.
 So I bought a mill and actually grind the einkorn wheat berries into flour right before I make the bread.
 This means it is as fresh as it can possibly be!
 Made a difference in the flavor and texture too!
 I did my homework and decided that Mockmill was the mill to own, and it is!!!

 Here’s a video of us milling and making up the dough!

 Nothing beats homemade bread.
 You'll love this delicious homemade einkorn sourdough bread.

 - In a large bowl, mix together the water and starter until dissolved.
 Pictured below is my starter, all nice and bubbly!

-- Cover the bowl with plastic wrap and a towel, let rise in a dark place for 10 to 15 hours until the dough has doubled in size
+- Cover the bowl with plastic wrap and a towel, and let rise in a dark place for 10 to 15 hours until the dough has doubled in size.

-- Form the dough into a ball and place into the proofing basket, dust the top with flour and cover with a towel to rest and proof for 30 minutes
+- Form the dough into a ball and place it into the proofing basket, dust the top with flour, and cover with a towel to rest and proof for 30 minutes.

-- Remove from oven and allow to cool on on a wire rack for an hour before slicing.
-I typically bake our bread right before church on Sunday mornings so I cover it with a towel to prevent the bread from drying out too much while we are gone
+- Remove from oven and allow to cool on a wire rack for an hour before slicing.
+I typically bake our bread right before church on Sunday mornings so I cover it with a towel to prevent the bread from drying out too much while we are gone.

 - I store our Homemade Einkorn Sourdough Bread in the fridge because it lasts longer, up to one week.
 This loaf makes all of the bread that our family of 6 needs for one week!